-Do Berkey Filters Remove Haloacetic Acids and Trihalomethanes?
+Do Berkey Filters Reduce Haloacetic Acids and Trihalomethanes?

 What are Haloacetic Acids and Trihalomethanes?

 Tap water is cleaned by municipalities before it ever reaches your house.
 There are a few different ways to treat water and one of the most common methods is using chlorine.
-It is proven to being effective at killing waterborne bacteria and viruses.
-Despite its wide use and powerful abilities, chlorine has some negative attributes, one of them being its disinfectant byproducts (DBPs), such as haloacetic acids and trihalomethanes.
+It is proven to being effective at killing waterborne contaminants.
+Despite its wide use and powerful abilities, chlorine has some negative attributes, one of them being its disinfectant by products (DBPs), such as haloacetic acids and trihalomethanes.

 Haloacetic Acids (HAA5)